 - made with real, wholesome ingredients

-- low added sugar (only added to the coating - feel free to omit!)
+- low or no added sugar (only added to the coating - feel free to omit!)

 - kid-friendly texture (soft, not dense!)